How to Make Scottish Cranachan

 Cranachan and the Mystery of the Definitive Recipe

 Cranachan is probably the most famous Scottish dessert recipe.
 It is usually made by combining fresh Scottish raspberries with cream, whisky, oatmeal and even honey.
-The unusual thing about Cranachan is in the number of incredibly varied and even contradictory recipes which can be found for its preparation.
-This is one interpretation of Cranachan but you will find included a, "Useful links," section at the bottom of this page which will hopefully help to demonstrate the inconsistencies and differences of opinion which exist.
+The unusual thing about Cranachan is in the number of incredibly varied and even contradictory recipes that can be found for its preparation.
+This is one interpretation of Cranachan but you will find included a "Useful Links" section at the bottom of this page, which will hopefully help to demonstrate the inconsistencies and differences of opinion which exist.

-1 tablespoon single malt whisky (see very important note below re whisky)
+- 1 tablespoon single malt whisky (see very important note below)